as a wildlife artist

 response to the demand for your artwork than in the hope you can

 create demand later.
-In the present ecomonic climate its harder
+In the present ecomonic climate it can be hard

 Wildlife Artist's World talk covers a lot